nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 Open your `AppDelegate.m` and:

 1. Create the `PKManager`
-1. Implement the did enter callback
+1. Implement the didEnter: callback

 ```objective-c